opencv/opencv/modules/ml/doc/decision_trees.rst

 .. ocv:member:: int sample_count

     The number of samples that fall into the node at the training stage.
 It is used to resolve the difficult cases - when the variable for the primary split is missing and all the variables for other surrogate splits are missing too.
 In this case the sample is directed to the left if ``left->sample_count > right->sample_count`` and to the right otherwise.

 .. ocv:member:: int depth

     Depth of the node.
 The root node depth is 0, the child nodes depth is the parent's depth + 1.

 Other numerous fields of ``CvDTreeNode`` are used internally at the training stage.

 CvDTreeParams
 -------------
-.. ocv:class:: CvDTreeParams
+.. ocv:struct:: CvDTreeParams

 The structure contains all the decision tree training parameters.
 You can initialize it by default constructor and then override any parameters directly before training, or the structure may be fully initialized using the advanced variant of the constructor.